Sciatica can be caused by many different factors, but sleeping on a bad mattress is one of the worst.

 Which of these beds should you buy for your sciatica?

 The Sleep Innovations mattress is the obvious choice for people shopping for a new mattress on a budget.
-It’s half the price of the Tuft & Needle, and 1/3 the price of the EcoTerra!
-While it doesn’t have as cool a construction or as comfortable a support layer as our other choices, it will provide all the key comfort elements you need for sciatica at a very low price.
-However, you shouldn’t expect it to last more than a few years, and it might not be a great choice for some side sleepers.
+It is half the price of the Tuft & Needle, and a third of the price of the EcoTerra.
+While it does not have cool capabilities or as comfortable of a support layer as our other choices, it will provide all the key comfort elements you need for sciatica at a very low price.
+However, you shouldn’t expect it to last more than a few years, and it might not be a great choice for side sleepers.

-The Tuft & Needle is an excellent midrange option for sleepers in all positions.
-It’s got all of the Sleep Innovations’ support with some extra comfort depth for side sleepers.
-We love the firm but responsive comfort foam, with the gel cooling and extra bounciness.
-It’s really ideal for sciatica.
-On the downside, this is certainly a firm mattress, so if you’re not prepared to go beyond medium-firm, you may want to choose the EcoTerra.
+The Tuft & Needle is an excellent mid-range option for all sleepers.
+It has the Sleep Innovations’ support with extra depth, which will help side sleepers.
+We love the firm, yet responsive comfort foam that has gel cooling and extra bounciness.
+This bed is ideal for those with sciatica.
+On the downside, this is certainly a firm mattress, so if you are not prepared to go beyond medium-firm, you may want to choose the EcoTerra.
 The EcoTerra is also likely to last longer, given the spring and latex construction.
 Given the long comfort guarantee, though, we think that if you’re thinking about the Tuft & Needle you should at least give it a try.

-We think the EcoTerra is the best overall in practically every department.
-It’s the most durable of the three, and we think it combines the best of traditional and modern mattress-making techniques.
-It’s soft enough to satisfy just about everyone, but the springs and resilient latex give it ample support for your spine to reduce sciatica symptoms.
+We think the EcoTerra is the best overall choice.
+It is the most durable of the three and combines the best qualities of a traditional and modern mattress.
+It is soft enough to satisfy just about all sleepers and the combination of the springs with the resilient latex, give it ample support for your spine, reducing sciatica symptoms.
 The only downside is the price.
 If you can afford it, go for it!
 We don’t think you’ll be disappointed.